 The average Greek consumes around 20 liters of olive oil a year, and Greeks have an average life expectancy of over 80 years old.

-Extra virgin olive oil is made up of 100 percent fat and has similar properties with avocado oil.
+Extra virgin olive oil is made up of 100 percent fat and has similar properties to avocado oil.
 It has also been found to improve glycemic index and insulin regulation, which helps with weight loss.

-Extra virgin olive oil also helps with anti-aging, osteoporosis and skin damage by adding a protective coating on the skin.
+Extra virgin olive oil also helps with anti-aging, osteoporosis, and skin damage by adding a protective coating on the skin.
 It’s naturally high in squalene which functions as a barrier to keep your skin smooth and soft underneath.